roozbehsayadi/Covid-19-reporter/README.md

 }
 ```
 which the polygons array will have the names of the areas that your point in inside them.

 2. **PUT request**
 You can send a PUT request to */gis/addpolygon*.
-Your request should have a *GeoJSON Feature* with *Polygon* type in their body.
+Your request should have a *GeoJSON Feature* with *Polygon* type in its body.
 Feel free to check their [official website](https://geojson.org/) for more details.

 > If you are wondering how you can send these requests, check out [Postman](https://www.postman.com/), a program designed for sending different types of requests to everywhere you want.